 Juliet also acts on behalf of allied health professionals.
-Recently she has acted on behalf of a physiotherapist alleged to have induced a stroke, for a hypnotherapist in relation to a claim arising from treatment for tinnitus and for a psychotherapist whose conduct was impugned during family law proceedings.
+By way of example, she has acted on behalf of a physiotherapist alleged to have induced a stroke, for a hypnotherapist in relation to a claim arising from treatment for tinnitus and for a psychotherapist whose conduct was impugned during family law proceedings.

-Juliet remains registered as a doctor with the General Medical Council, and is a member of the Professional Negligence Bar Association and Action against Medical Accidents (AvMA).
-She has given seminars on topics including non-delegable duties in healthcare and consent during labour.
+Juliet remains registered as a doctor with the General Medical Council, and is a member of the Professional Negligence Bar Association.
+In her spare time, she is an Associate Trainer for Birthrights, a charity dedicated to protecting human rights during pregnancy and childbirth.

 - Queen Mother’s Scholarship, Middle Temple, 2015